to further understanding and participation of Russian and Slavic Culture

 Section 2: All members in good standing are eligible to vote, but must be present at the meeting to do so.
 A two-thirds majority is needed to allow the amendment to pass.

 Section 3: In the case of opposition to the amendment, a debate may occur at the meeting, to be presided over by the Executive Board and the Advisor.
 The vote will then occur.

 Section 4: In the case of serious opposition, both the presentation and the vote will be held off for a month, in which time the opposition may formulate an opposing argument and presentation.
 The member or members promoting the amendment and the opposition will give presentations and the vote will take place at the next meeting.

 Section 3: If amendments are passed, they take effect at the end of the meeting during which they are passed.

 Date of Ratification:

 October 31, 2012

-Department of Modern Languages and Literature - Russian and Easter European Studies Program.
+Department of Modern Languages, Literature, and Culture - Russian and Easter European Studies Program.